 Ingredients

-1000 g Tomatoes (ripe and red, roughly chopped)
+1000 g tomato (ripe and red, roughly chopped)

-1 inch Ginger (peeled and grated)
+1 inch ginger (peeled and grated)

-2 tbsp Butter
+2 tbsp butter

-1.5 tsp Sugar (adjust to balance tomato tanginess)
+1.5 tsp sugar (to balance tomato tanginess)

-0.25 cup Fresh Cream (light or heavy cream)
+0.25 cup fresh cream (light or heavy cream)

-2 tbsp Coriander Leaves (chopped, for garnish)
+2 tbsp coriander leaves (chopped, for garnish)

 Instructions